pnnl/hexwatershed/example/readme.md

 In HexWatershed 1.0, the dAccumulation_threshold is the flow accumulation threshold (https://pro.arcgis.com/en/pro-app/tool-reference/spatial-analyst/identifying-stream-networks.htm).

 # Data preparation

-In HexWatershed 1.0, only the DEM raster and hexagon mesh shapefile are needed as input files.
+In HexWatershed 1.0, only the DEM raster and hexagon mesh Shapefile are needed as input files.

-The DEM raster and mesh shapefile must have the same spatial projection and spatial extent.
+The DEM raster and mesh Shapefile must have the same spatial projection and spatial extent.
 This can be done using the following steps:

-1. Download a watershed boundary shapefile of the study area.
+1. Download a watershed boundary Shapefile of the study area.
 If your study area is in the USA, you can use the USGS Watershed Boundary Datasets (WBD). (https://www.usgs.gov/core-science-systems/ngp/national-hydrography/watershed-boundary-dataset?qt-science_support_page_related_con=4#qt-science_support_page_related_con)

-2. Create a buffer zone around the boundary shapefile.
+2. Create a buffer zone around the boundary Shapefile.
 This can be done using either ArcGIS program (https://desktop.arcgis.com/en/arcmap/10.3/manage-data/creating-new-features/creating-a-buffer-around-a-feature.htm) or QGIS (https://docs.qgis.org/2.8/en/docs/gentle_gis_introduction/vector_spatial_analysis_buffers.html).

 3. Download the DEM raster covering the entire study area buffer zone.
 Re-project the raster and convert it to Geotiff format if necessary.

-4. Extract the DEM raster geotiff file with the buffer zone shapefile.
+4. Extract the DEM raster Geotiff file with the buffer zone Shapefile.

 5. Generate the hexagon mesh using the MMQGIS plugin and the extracted DEM as spatial extent (http://michaelminn.com/linux/mmqgis/).
 The resolution of the hexagon should be defined using its area instead of edge length.